Sinbad the Sailor: Second Voyage

-On the second day of Sinbad's tale-telling (but the 549th night of Scheherazade's), Sinbad the sailor tells how he grew restless of his life of leisure, and set to sea again, "possessed with the thought of traveling about the world of men and seeing their cities and islands."
-Accidentally abandoned by his shipmates again, he finds himself stranded in an island which contains roc eggs.
-He attaches himself with the help of his turban to a roc and is transported to a valley of giant snakes which can swallow elephants; these serve as the rocs' natural prey.
+On the second day of Sinbad's tale-telling (but the 549th night of Scheherazade's), Sinbad the sailor tells how he grew restless in his life of leisure, and set to sea again, "possessed with the thought of traveling about the world of men and seeing their cities and islands."
+Accidentally abandoned by his shipmates again, he finds himself stranded in an island and finds the nest of a roc.
+He attaches himself with the help of his turban to the roc and is transported to a valley of giant snakes which can swallow elephants; these serve as the rocs' natural prey.
 The floor of the valley is carpeted with diamonds, and merchants harvest these by throwing huge chunks of meat into the valley: the birds carry the meat back to their nests, and the men drive the birds away and collect the diamonds stuck to the meat.
 The wily Sinbad straps one of the pieces of meat to his back and is carried back to the nest along with a large sack full of precious gems.
 Rescued from the nest by the merchants, he returns to Baghdad with a fortune in diamonds, seeing many marvels along the way.